pierceray/baseproject/README.md

 For more detailed information look at the [/grunt](/grunt) folder.

 ### Development
 `grunt` - This will run the default grunt task.
-In this case it will jshint and build the dev vesion of the sass.
+In this case it will jshint and build the dev version of the sass.

 `grunt clean` - Cleans (removes) the built files.